yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

-* HTTP client and server implementations MUST support the HTTP Strict Transport Security (HSTS) header field {{?RFC6797}}, in order to allow Web servers to advertise that they are willing to accept TLS-only clients.
+* HTTP client and server implementations intended for use in the World Wide Web (see {{applicability}} MUST support the HTTP Strict Transport
+      Security (HSTS) header field {{?RFC6797}}, so that Web servers can advertise that they are
+      willing to accept TLS-only clients.

 * Web servers SHOULD use HSTS to indicate that they are willing to accept TLS-only clients, unless they are deployed in such a way that using HSTS would in fact weaken overall security (e.g., it can be problematic to use HSTS with self-signed certificates, as described in {{Section 11.3 of RFC6797}}).